Paruhdoks/cs124/docs/design.md

 Initially, our design had the edit and delete options swapped on the task options.
 We decided instead that edit should be on the left, closer to the text that you're editing, and delete should be further to the side of the screen, so you're less likely to accidentally click it.

+## User Testing
+### Test Subject One: Mads's suitemate, Fontaine
+Fontaine thought our app design was "sick," and noted that the buttons' functions were intuitive.
+In particular, he said that the eye button's change in design when toggled helped him to understand its function, despite initial confusion.
+He was interested in what it would look like at different screen sizes, so we changed it from Moto G4 to a few different smartphone options on the market, for curiosity's sake.
+### Test Subject Two: Mads's other suitemate's girlfriend, Sath
+Sath said our design was "neat."
+There was slightly more friction in understanding the function of some of the buttons (particularly, view all/delete all buttons).
+However, after toggling the view button a few times and noting the change in the icon, she did, in fact, guess its functionality correctly.

 ## Final Design

 ### Adding to an empty list